Dziban-dev/BBone_Blender_Addon/README.md

 - Fixed a bug that would cause an error when trying to re-mesh a BBone Skin with a disabled modifier.

 ### v 1.1.2
  - Fixed error with re-mesh operator when trying to remesh BBone Skins, preventing it from adding the final subdivision modifier.

+### v 1.1.3
+ - Fixed error where you couldn't unlink the armature if the BBone mesh got deleted or renamed.
+ - A broken link between BBone Armature and BBone mesh will  now display a warning.

 ## New features! v 1.0